 A herniated disc is when the intervertebral disc ruptures, spilling its jelly-like center into the spinal canal.
 Different terms are used to express the variances in appearance and the severity of different types of herniations.
+Dr. Luke Macyszyn is a leading spine surgeon and back surgeon in Los Angeles specializing in the treatment of herniated discs and related spine conditions.

 Removes part of the vertebra, known as the lamina, which acts as the roof of the spinal cord.
 This helps decompress the nerves.